 There are other things to watch out for before preparing or consuming organic raw produce.

-Worms, bugs, bird droppings, mold, and contaminated dirt can affect your health.
+Dirt, insects, bird droppings, and harmful germs can be on fresh produce.
+So, wash it well before eating.
 Also, some of these contaminants can be very unsightly and disgusting on your dinner plate.